Rollo May: Guilt

-Criticism of Modern Psychotherapy
+Criticism of modern psychotherapy

 May believed that psychotherapists towards the end of the 20th century had fractured away from the Jungian, Freudian and other influencing psychoanalytic thought and started creating their own 'gimmicks' causing a crisis within the world of psychotherapy.
 These gimmicks were said to put too much stock into the self where the real focus needed to be looking at 'man in the world'.
 To accomplish this, May pushed for the use of existential therapy over individually created techniques for psychotherapy.

 May believed that modern psychotherapy in the late 20th century was branching away from its original founders: Freud, Jung, Rank, and Adler.
 May believed that modern psychotherapy isolated and ‘cured’ specific patient symptoms, called gimmicks.
 Typically, gimmicks are minor problems, not deep psychological issues, that emphasize the self.
 Ultimately, treating gimmicks puts the patient at a disadvantage by giving them a short-lasting fix, while distracting patients from their real problems.
 May also speculated that therapists become bored after two to three years of treating gimmicks which lead them to create more gimmicks.
 Dramatically, May believed that gimmicks were designed to destroy modern society.
-In fact, May postulated that the work of many great philosophers are no longer relevant because they focused on gimmicks.
+In fact, May postulated that the work of many great philosophers is no longer relevant because they focused on gimmicks.

 Thus, May postulated that existential psychotherapy was the future of therapy.
 Existential psychotherapy aligned with the ideas of Freud, Jung, Rank, and Adler, who sought to bring the unconscious to the conscious.
 The conscious developed between age one and two, with the unconscious lying at the outer reaches of the conscious.
 Thus, existential psychotherapy helped patients to hone their mental capacities, allowing them to internalize their experiences; typically, in a more sensitive and intellectual manner.
 Existential psychotherapy also emphasized natural concepts like death, love, fear which relates to how individuals can fit into the world around them.

-Unconstructive Trends in Existential Psychology
+Unconstructive trends in existential psychology

-In 1961, approximately two years after existential psychology became a known domain of psychology, Rollo May voiced his critiques of the ever-growing field.
+In 1961, approximately two years after existential psychology became a recognized domain of psychology, Rollo May voiced his critiques of the ever-growing field.
 He identified concepts that he believed would hinder the profession as it developed, he called these unconstructive trends.
 May identified five unconstructive trends: